 Request a detailed breakdown of the property management fees and contract terms, such as management fees, leasing fees, and any additional charges for services like property maintenance or tenant turnover.
 Compare these costs with other companies to ensure you are getting a fair and competitive rate.

-Look for property management companies with industry certifications, such as the Certified Property Manager (CPM) designation from the Institute of Real Estate Management (IREM) or the Residential Management Professional (RMP) designation from the National Association of Residential Property Managers (NARPM).
-These certifications demonstrate a commitment to professional development and adherence to industry standards.
+Look for property management companies with industry certifications, such as a brokers license, the Certified Property Manager (CPM) designation from the Institute of Real Estate Management (IREM) or the Residential Management Professional (RMP) designation from the National Association of Residential Property Managers (NARPM).
+These licenses and certifications demonstrate a commitment to professional development and adherence to industry standards.

 Ask for references from current and former clients to gain insights into the company’s performance, professionalism, and client satisfaction.
 Take the time to contact these references and ask about their experiences working with the company.